Modeling of experimentally observed topological defects inside bulk polycrystals: Experimental data

-Fig.~\ref{fig:S0S2} shows a single cross-section through the zirconium sample's microstructure in the S0 and S2 states.
-This cross-section is in the center of the measured volume: It is layer number 25 of 50 in S0 and number 27 of 50 in S2.
-In both cases, only voxels with $\mathcal{C} > 0.4 $ are plotted.
+In Fig. \ref{fig:S0S2}, only voxels with $\mathcal{C} > 0.4$ are plotted.
 In (a), the great majority of voxels are shown in orientation coded colors while in (b), extended low confidence areas having $\mathcal{C} < 0.4$ (black) indicate severe deformation and/or substantial elastic strain.
-In both images, black lines are drawn between all neighboring reconstructed points with $\mathcal{C} > 0.4$ that have orientations that differ by a rotation angle greater than \degrees{1.1}.
+In both images, black lines are drawn between all neighboring reconstructed points with $\mathcal{C} > 0.4$ that have orientations that differ by a rotation angle $\Delta > \degrees{1.1}$.
 In (a), only well defined grains are delineated again indicating well defined crystalline grains.
-In (b), grain boundaries are still observed and many grains that appear in (a) remain, albeit with deformed shapes, but a substantial population of intra-granular misorientations ($\Delta$) with discontinuities $> \degrees{1.1}$ also appear.
-The green grain marked with a ``$*$'' is the subject of the analysis below (see Fig.~\ref{fig:magP}).
+In (b), grain boundaries are still observed and grains that appear in (a) remain, albeit with deformed shapes, but a substantial population of intra-granular misorientations with discontinuities $\Delta > \degrees{1.1}$ also appear.

-The grain of interest seen in Fig.~\ref{fig:S0S2} is shown as extracted from its surrounding grains in state S2 in Fig.~\ref{fig:thegrain} which also demonstrates that the orientation field in this grain is relatively uniform, having no discontinuities larger than $\degrees{5}$ (panel (a)).
-But, well defined discontinuity lines are seen in (b) with the lower threshold of \degrees{1.1}.
-This verifies the small angle nature of all interior boundaries and the relative uniformity of orientations around them.
-The line of orientation discontinuities just below the * in Fig. \ref{fig:S0S2}b is the feature whose associated stress field is considered below.